-The Wolf spider hunts at night, spending the daytime hiding in a burrow under stones, logs or other undisturbed places.
+A mottled brown color, the Wolf Spider hunts at night, spending the daytime hiding in a burrow under stones, logs, or other undisturbed places.
 The earthy coloring makes them difficult to see in forests and lawns even in the daytime.
-They have been known to burrow in homes at times.
-Their large size makes them intimidating and feared.
-They are known to bite when handled, though their venom is not medically known to be very harmful to humans.
+They have been found exploring the inside of homes, too.
+Their large size makes them intimidating and generally feared.
+They are known to deliver a painful bite when handled, but their venom is not medically dangerous to humans.
 Given their size, one can imagine the fangs are also proportionately large, adding to the pain of a bite.
 Wolf Spiders have reflective eyes.
 This quality is best seen at night.
 Shining a flashlight at one reveals its location.

 Scientific Name: Hogna aspersa